Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives.
-The description does not mention when not to use it or compare it to sibling tools for similar tasks.
+The description provides no guidance on when to use this tool versus alternatives.
+It does not mention prerequisites, when not to use, or suggest sibling tools for different use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.